ItzDuolingo/OS/README.md

 # Roadmap

-## In progress
+### In progress
+- Checking if some required data isn't missing at startup and overall modification of the startup file
 ### Planned
 - Blackjack
 - Guessing game
 - Shop game
 - Custom installation process that uses pastebin combined with wget to let users download the code more comfortably
 - UI refactoring
-- Checking if some required data isn't missing at startup

 ### Ideas (not 100% planned)
 - Monitor support